Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Conclusion

 \section{Conclusion}

 We investigate the stability and generalization of minibatch SGD and local SGD, which are widely used for large-scale learning problems.
-While there are many discussions on the speedup of these methods in the setting of optimization, we study the linear speedup in the setting of SLT.
+While there are many discussions on the speedup of these methods for optimization, we study the linear speedup in generalization.
 We develop on-average stability bounds for convex, strongly convex and nonconvex problems, and show how small training errors can improve stability.
 For strongly convex problems, our stability bounds are independent of the iteration number, which is new for the vanilla SGD in the sense of removing the Lipschitzness assumption.
 Our stability analysis implies optimal excess population risk bounds with both a linear speedup w.r.t. the batch size for minibatch SGD and a linear speedup w.r.t. the number of machines for local SGD.

 There are several limitations of our work.
-A limitation of our work is that we do not get optimistic bounds for local SGD which are important to show the benefit of low noise.
+A limitation of our work is that we do not get optimistic bounds for local SGD which are important to show the benefit of low noises.
 Another limitation is that we only consider homogeneous setups in local SGD.
 It would be very interesting to extend the analysis to heterogeneous setups, i.e., where different local machines have different sets of examples.
 We will study these limitations in our future work.